Using Secure Folder

 Secure Folder protects your private content, such as photos, notes and apps, from being accessed by others.
 It houses your private information in a separate secure area, even when your device is unlocked.
 You can also use multiple accounts on a single device by creating a copy of the app to be housed in Secure Folder.

+Please Note: This guide is designed for Australian variant Galaxy devices, if you have an international device and require further support click here to get in otuch with your Samsung subsidiary.
 Screenshots were taken from a Galaxy S10 running software 9.0 (Pie).
 Steps may vary depending on the software installed on your Galaxy device.

 If you are unable to access or locate Secure Folder via your Quick Settings, try heading into your Settings > Biometrics and security > Secure Folder.